 I come from a family with chronic lung conditions.
-My late grandma had COPD, my sister and I had Bronchiectasis, and my dad had Asthma.
+My late grandma had COPD, while my sister and I had Bronchiectasis.
 I was diagnosed with Bronchiectasis when I was 11 years old.
 Shortly after finding out about the condition, my doctor suggested that I get a lobectomy on my right lung.
 They couldn’t quite pinpoint how I developed the condition, stating it wasn’t hereditary or genetic even if both my sister and I have it.

 When I was younger, it didn’t feel like I had a serious lung condition.
 In fact, I competed in several high-intensity sports growing up - I was part of the JV teams for both basketball and track since 4th grade.
 I even competed in international meets from 9th to 12th grade.
 I thought that my surgery back when I was 11 years old did the trick.

 However,a couple of lung symptoms started appearing in my mid 40’s, symptoms like difficulty in breathing and frequent infections.
 Because of these symptoms, I had a checkup with my Pulmonologist and found out that I had Pseudomonas - a type of bacteria that can cause lung infections.
 The thing with Pseudomonas is that it mainly affects people with existing lung conditions (like myself) and that it doesn’t react well with regular antibiotics, which means that infections are very common (like in my case).
 There were times that the infection was so severe that I had to be admitted to take Intravenous (IV) antibiotics.
 Initially it worked well, but after a few rounds, the effect seemed to be wearing off.